-Hofalmen refers to the alm restaurants Oberhofalm and Unterhofalm, which are located at the end of the Mautstrasse Hofalm Road.
-Both alm restaurants are accessible by foot, bicycle, or car from the center of Filzmoos via a 5 km tolled road (5.50 EUR per car in 2019).
+Hofalmen refers to the mountain pasture huts Oberhofalm and Unterhofalm, which are located at the end of the Mautstrasse Hofalm Road.
+Both huts are accessible by foot, bicycle, or car from the center of Filzmoos via a 5 km tolled road (5.50 EUR per car in 2019).

 Don’t miss: Best Hikes in Salzburg

 Sulzenalmen is another short day hike starting in Hofalmen in Filzmoos.